 The idea of Oubliette is thought to have originated from the French castles of the middle medieval times.
 However, this kind of dungeon was also used in other countries, including England, during the middle and late medieval times.
 For instance, an Oubliette thought to be from middle medieval times has been found in a castle in Nottinghamshire, England.

-Oubliette was a common feature of many castles during the medieval times.
+The Oubliette was a common feature of many castles during medieval times.
 While the idea of Oubliette originated from France, it soon became prevalent throughout various countries of Europe during the late medieval times.

 The most common feature of an Oubliette, which distinguished it from other kinds of medieval dungeons, was that it did not have any exit door.
 Instead, it was accessible only from a hatch in a high ceiling.
 It could be constructed with the rest of the castle or separately.

 In France, Oubliette at Pierrefords and Bastille were famous.
-Oubliettes with dark and lengthy passageways have been found in other places, such as the Black Tower at Rumeli Hisari in modern day Turkey.
+Oubliettes with dark and lengthy passageways have been found in other places, such as the Black Tower at Rumeli Hisari in modern-day Turkey.

-The main purpose of the Oubliette was to confine the prisoners in a dark and narrow space and leave them in their solitude for psychological torture.
-Sometimes, additional form of torture was also used on political prisoners to extract information.
+The main purpose of the Oubliette was to confine the prisoners in a dark and narrow space and leave them in solitude for psychological torture.
+Sometimes, an additional form of torture was also used on political prisoners to extract information.

 While the main form of torture in an Oubliette was loneliness and limited space of movement, sometimes additional forms could also be used.
-Perhaps the most famous Oubliette with the reputation of torture and death existed in the Leap Castle of Ireland.
-It consisted of an Oubliette which had spikes coming up from the floor.
+Perhaps the most famous Oubliette with the reputation for torture and death existed in the Leap Castle in Ireland.
+It consisted of an Oubliette that had spikes coming up from the floor.